wehs7661/ensemble_md/docs/simulations.rst

                               The maximum number of warnings in parameter specification to be ignored.
 (Default: 0)

-2. Recommended workflow
+2. Implemented workflow
 =======================
-In this section, we introduce the workflow adopted by the CLI :code:`run_REXEE` that can be used to launch REXEE simulations.
+In this section, we introduce the workflow implemented in the CLI :code:`run_REXEE` that can be used to launch REXEE simulations.
 While this workflow is made as flexible as possible, interested users can use functions defined :class:`ReplicaExchangeEE` to develop their own workflow, or consider contributing to the source code of the CLI :code:`run_REXEE`.
 As an example, a hands-on tutorial that uses the CLI :code:`run_REXEE` can be found in